-1 An inhabitant of Mendoza, and hence well capable of judging, assured me close before me erect and determined.
+Another day, having placed myself between a penguin (Aptenodytes demersa) and the water, I was much amused by watching its habits.
+It was a brave bird; and till reaching the sea, it regularly fought and drove me backward.
+Nothing less than heavy blows would have stopped him; every inch he gained he firmly kept, standing close before me erect and determined.
 When thus opposed he continually rolled his head from side to side, in a very odd manner, as if the power of distinct vision lay only in the anterior and basal part of each eye.
-This bird is commonly called the jackass penguin, from its habit, while on shore, of throwing its head backwards, and making a loud strange noise, very like the braying of an ass; but while at sea, and undisturbed, its note is very deep and solemn, and is often heard in the nighttime.
+This bird is commonly called the jackass penguin, from its habit, while on shore, of throwing its head backward, and making a loud strange noise, very like the braying of an ass; but while at sea, and undisturbed, its note is very deep and solemn, and is often heard in the nighttime.
 In diving, its little wings are used as fins; but on the land, as front legs.
-When crawling, it may be said on four legs, through the tussocks or on the side of a grassy cliff, it moves so very quickly that it might easily be mistaken for a quadruped.
+When crawling, it may be said on four legs, through the tussucks or on the side of a grassy cliff, it moves so very quickly that it might easily be mistaken for a quadruped.
 When at sea and fishing, it comes to the surface for the purpose of breathing with such a spring, and dives again so instantaneously, that I defy any one at first sight to be sure that it was not a fish leaping for sport.